EckertLab/protocols/README.md

 1. Change to the `protocols`
 directory and get started by adding, commiting and pushing back to this repository.

-Everyone in the Eckert Lab is an admin for this organisation, but if you have trouble please let us know.
+Everyone in the Eckert Lab is an admin for this organization, but if you have trouble please let us know.

 Pull requests are welcome!